jw1/jw1.github.io/README.md

 ---

 Experienced software developer with 20+ years designing and delivering robust backend systems for financial services and tech startups.
 Proven expertise in Java-based architectures, Spring Boot microservices, database design, and modern DevOps workflows, driving scalable, resilient, and maintainable solutions.
-Skilled in managing full project lifecycles — from concept to production — with a strong emphasis on clarity, reliability, and operational excellence.
+Skilled in managing projects through their full lifecycles — from concept to production — with a strong emphasis on clarity, reliability, and operational excellence.

 Currently expanding expertise in machine learning and data-centric development, building foundational projects using Python, Jupyter, NumPy, fast.ai, and scikit-learn.